 Special education is provided for physically and/or mentally handicapped children.
-Special education is provided in either 1) special schools for severely handicapped children and 2) special classes in regular schools for moderately handicapped children.
-Of the 10.1 million compulsory school-age children, approximately 70,000 of them are studying at special schools and 201,000 children are studying in special classes in regular schools.
-In addition to this, an estimated 9000 children are studying in regular classes in regular schools.
-Overall, 3.6% of school-age children are in need of special education.
+Special education is provided in either 1) special schools for severely handicapped children and 2) special classes in regular schools for moderately handicapped children and 3) supplementary classes assisting mildly handicapped children.
+Of the 9.7 million compulsory school-age children in 2019, approximately 75 thousand (0.77%) of them are studying at special schools and approximately 278 thousand children (2.86%) are receiving special education in special classes in regular schools and 133 thousand children (1.37%) are receiving special education in supplementary classes in regular schools.
+Overall, 5% of school-age children are receiving special education.

-Since around 1990, the % of school-age children requiring special education increased dramatically and the increase is continuing.
+Since around 1990, the % of school-age children requiring special education has increased dramatically and the increasing trend is continuing.
 Another issue of Japan's school health is children requiring medical care such as respirators, tube feeding and artificial heart.
 This may be a byproduct of improved neonatal care which rescues the children who would otherwise not have survived.